momentum-design/charts/README.md

 ### Useful Commands

-`npm run data` will print the random data which is predefined in **./tools/data.ts** and can be used to test your component.
+- `npm run data` will print the random data which is predefined in **./tools/data.ts** and can be used to test your component.
+For example, `npm run data -- --pie --default --5`